-Pat is a Director in the Construction/Surety section, and brings more than twenty years of solid, focused experience to his clients.
-He began his legal career as an associate with Winstead, McGuire, Sechrest & Minick in 1988 and later joined the firm of Brewer & Pritchard, where he became a shareholder in 1994.
+Pat began his legal career as an associate with Winstead, McGuire, Sechrest & Minick in 1988 and later joined the firm of Brewer & Pritchard, where he became a shareholder in 1994.
 Pat joined Coats Rose as a Director of the firm in March 2003.

 Pat’s practice focuses on representing owners, sureties, general contractors and subcontractors, emphasizing the investigation and administration of construction contract and subcontract defaults on behalf of owners, sureties and general contractors in workouts, document preparation, litigation and arbitration.

 Texas A & M University (B.B.A., cum laude, 1985)